 Teaching License: Elementary PreK-6 Overview

-At Bluefield College, students who dream of teaching elementary-aged children have the opportunity to start that journey as early as the freshman year.
-An integral aspect of the program includes public school field experience opportunities that are strategically placed within the required courses throughout the four years.
-A strong major in Interdisciplinary Studies prepares students to pass Praxis II: Elementary Content Knowledge required in Virginia.
-Completing requirements for the teaching license and the bachelor’s degree within 4 years opens the door for graduates to obtain additional credentials through master’s degrees in a number of areas.
+At Bluefield College, students who dream of teaching elementary-aged children have the opportunity to do so with a major in Interdisciplinary Studies.
+Along with taking courses for the academic major, students may possibly begin taking education courses as soon as the freshman year.
+An integral aspect of the program includes public school field experience opportunities that are strategically placed within the required courses, letting students explore a variety of classrooms with diverse populations.
+A strong Interdisciplinary Studies major prepares students to pass Praxis II: Content Area Assessments.
+Completing requirements for the teaching license and the bachelor’s degree within four years opens the door for graduates to obtain additional credentials through master’s degrees in a number of areas.

 Teaching License: Elementary PreK-6 Licensure Area

-The following degree combined with required education courses and field experiences lead to the teaching license in elementary grades PreK-6:
+The following degree combined with required education courses and field experiences lead to the teaching license in Elementary PreK-6.

 Teaching License: Elementary PreK-6 Field Experiences